 Pursuant to the provisions of the GGPPA, Canada introduced emission offset credit system regulations ("Emission Offset Regulations") in June 2022.
 The Emission Offset Regulations enable federal emission offset credits to be used as compliance options for federal-regulated facilities.
 In addition, the Emission Offset Regulations reference the possible use of provincial offset credits as 'recognized units' for compliance by federally regulated facilities.
-However, the specific provincial offset protocols that will be recognized and the manner in which offset credits generated under recognized provincial offset protocols can be used under the federal system currently remain unclear.
+However, the specific provincial renewable energy offset protocols that will be recognized and the manner in which offset credits generated under recognized provincial offset protocols can be used under the federal system currently remain unclear.
+To date, Canada has recognized five provincial offset protocols under the federal regime, none of which involve renewable energy.